9K32 Strela-2: Airliner attacks

 UNITA claimed that they used one to shoot down a TAAG Boeing 737-2M2 taking off from Lubango on 8 November 1983.
 A Lignes Aériennes Congolaises Boeing 727-30 taking off from Kindu was shot down by an SA-7 fired by rebel forces in 1998, killing all 41 on board.
 Two missiles were fired at a Boeing 757 during the 2002 Mombasa attacks in Kenya.
 Neither missile struck its target.

 Latin America

 Argentina

 Strela-2M missiles were available to Argentinian troops in the Falkland Islands during the Falklands War.
 War Machine Encyclopedia shows no records of any launches, but several missiles were captured.
-The missiles were supplied by Libya.